Q – For whom is the Creative Musicians Retreat (CMR) designed?

 Q – What are the different “focus areas”?

 There are four focus areas at the Creative Musicians Retreat: Choral, Composition, Pedagogy, and Performance.
+Many people combine offerings from several focus areas.

 Q – What is your participant to teacher ratio?